FRex/Botes/README.md

 # Font
-For TSynEdit (the main text area) I use a popular but non-standard monoscpaced font called DejaVu Sans Mono that comes from a permissively licensed family of fonts called DejaVu Fonts.
+For TSynEdit (the main text area) I use a popular but non-standard monospaced font called `DejaVu Sans Mono` that comes from a permissively licensed family of fonts called DejaVu Fonts.
 If you do not have it installed then the text area might look wrong, different than in the screenshots, use some fallback font, etc. You can get the DejaVu Fonts here: [link](https://dejavu-fonts.github.io/).